 Your tool kit

 First up, you’ll need to create a printing block.
 There are rubber blocks (Ezy Carve is one brand available), linoleum blocks and wood blocks.
 Some people even use vegetables (such as a potato or a turnip) to carve out their design!
 You can buy the blocks from craft stores, online or simply make your own block with a piece of wood.
 You’ll also need a pencil, carving tool, a palette or a piece of cardboard and a sponge roller to transfer the ink.

 Ezy Carve blocks are easy to use when carving out your block print design.

-Choosing a water-based, non-toxic ink is the perfect option for textile printing, as it’s easy to clean up, non-toxic for you to use, and great for the environment.
+Choosing a water-based, non toxic screen printing ink is the perfect option for Permaset eco-friendly, water-based inks, as it’s easy to clean up, non-toxic for you to use, and great for the environment.
 Most fabrics are fine to print on, however unbleached cottons and linens are some of the best choices for cushion covers and for printing tea towels.
 Blank tea towels can be purchased online or from your local fabric or craft store.

 The printing block

 This is where you can get really creative and design patterns for your textile print.
 You can either carve patterns, shapes or words into the printing block, or use a hot glue gun to secure objects such as buttons onto it in order to make your design.

 If you’re gluing objects to the block, mark out the pattern to ensure you achieve the desired look before starting to glue.
 For carving, draw your design on the block.
 Keep in mind that the uncarved areas will be the ones printing onto the fabric, and that you’ll be carving backwards in the case of words or objects that need to face in a certain direction.

 The printing process